Data Assurance Associate, PwC

 “It wasn't easy for me when I first arrived in New Zealand, however I took part in club activities and attended workshops organised by AUT, which made me feel more comfortable about communicating with new people here.

-“I appreciate that at AUT, every lecture is supported by a tutorial session where students can instantly practise what they have learnt in their lectures.
+“I appreciated that at AUT every lecture was supported by a tutorial session where students could instantly practise what they learned in their lectures.
 I also had many lecturers who helped me overcome any difficulties I faced in my first year in New Zealand and achieve good academic results.
-AUT also always adequately provides us with contemporary facilities and software to best support our studies.”
+AUT also always adequately provided us with contemporary facilities and software to best support our studies.”